 POLLUTION AND ENVIRONMENTAL CONTROLS

-The Company endeavors to have minimum impact to the environment with sustainable production methods, use of energy efficient and environment friendly technology, use of recycled and eco-friendly raw materials, etc., Sustainability has always been a culture in the Company which believes in giving back to the environment and the society.
+The Company endeavors to have minimum impact on the environment with sustainable production methods, use of energy efficient and environment friendly technology, use of recycled and eco-friendly raw materials, etc. Sustainability has always been a culture in the Company which believes in giving back to the environment and the society.
 It believes that profitability not only depends on the actual profit but also the benefit derived by the community through the activities of the Company.

 All the manufacturing facilities of the Company have requisite permissions and certificates under the pollution and environmental laws of the state.
 The Company actively participates in the sustainability programs with international standards by adopting strict measures and alternatives to control the negative impact on the environment which includes optimum production methods, use of renewable energy, responsible sourcing, use of recycled materials, zero waste, high health and safety standards, etc., Such efforts by the company are regularly applauded by the customers which help them tick their responsible sourcing commitments.